 Cadets are required to attend GED class daily, participate in class discussions, and complete all assignments.
-Instruction in four areas: Language Arts, Math, Science and Social Studies,
+Instruction in four areas: Language Arts (Reading & Writing), Math, Science

 and Social Studies.
-This instruction prepares cadets for the GED, which they take approximately three weeks before graduation.
+This instruction prepares cadets for the GED, which they take approximately prior to graduation.
+(NMNGYCA does not guarentee

 Each cadet also has the opportunity to learn a trade or skill through Eastern New Mexico University-Roswell.
-Unique only to NMYCA, our Vo-Tech Classes include: Certified Nursing Assistant,
+Unique only to NMNGYCA, our Vo-Tech Classes include: Certified Nursing Assistant,

 Automotive Technology, Emergency Medical Technician, Building Trades, Welding Technology, Emergency Medical Responder, Health Care Clerk and Media Arts.
 Cadets attend Vo-tech classes in the

 evenings on the campus of ENMU-R. Cadets will earn college credits associated with the class they attend.

 - Life Coping Skills - Cadets learn strategies and coping mechanisms for managing personal life through participation in classes on anger management, stress management,

 conflict resolution, goal setting, money management, and personal hygiene.